-2.10.1 Claims for payment of election expenses, from suppliers, must be received by the election agent within 45 days after polling day (i.e., 8 July 2019).
+2.10.1 Claims for payment of election expenses, from suppliers, must be received by the election agent within 45 days after polling day (i.e., xx xxxxx 2024).
 Claims received after this date cannot be paid by the election agent [Section 34].